|Nutrition Facts (per serving)|

-Place one sliced onion at the bottom of the slow cooker.
+Place 1 sliced onion at the bottom of the slow cooker.

 Stud the pork roast with cloves (or put them in a small cheesecloth bag or tea strainer), if using.
 Season with salt and pepper.

 Cover and cook on low 9 to 12 hours, or until the pork is very tender and falling apart.

 When the pork roast is cool enough to handle, use a fork or your fingers to pull it apart until the entire roast is shredded.
 If you make pulled pork often, you might want to buy meat shredding claws.

 Return the pulled pork to the slow cooker.
 Add the finely chopped onion, barbecue sauce, and optional red pepper flakes, and optional liquid smoke.
 Cover the pot and continue to cook on the high setting for 1 to 2 hours, or until the onions are tender.

 Serve the pulled pork on large, crusty buns with your favorite barbecue sauce.
 Garnish with dill pickles, thinly sliced raw onion, and pickled banana peppers.
 Serve with crisp, homemade slaw, either piled on the pork sandwiches or on the side.